City-of-Helsinki/ahti/README.md

 * To let `black` do its magic: `black .`
 * To see which files `black` would change: `black --check .`

+[`pre-commit`](https://pre-commit.com/) can be used to install and run all the formatting tools as git hooks automatically before a commit.